Necrotising fasciitis refers to a rapidly progressive and often fatal infection of soft-tissue fascia deep to the skin but superficial to the muscles.

 Although fascial fluid collections are typically non-focal, abscesses may be seen.

-Some authors describe diffuse enhancement of fascia with contrast 3,8.
+Some authors describe the diffuse enhancement of fascia with contrast 3,8.
 If there is no enhancement of the fascia, this can be a finding that can help differentiate from a non-necrotising fasciitis 7.

 Ultrasound may be more useful in children 3-4 (with a rising incidence after primary varicella infection 11).
 Sonographic findings include distorted and thickened fascial planes with turbid fluid accumulation in the fascial layers and subcutaneous oedema.
-Sonographic assessment may however be limited by soft-tissue gas, although if identified, this finding may be of diagnostic benefit.
+Sonographic assessment may, however, be limited by soft-tissue gas, although if identified, this finding may be of diagnostic benefit.

 - T1: usually has subtle abnormality with loss of muscle texture and may show high signal intensity compatible with intramuscular haemorrhage 10

 - T2: usually shows subcutaneous and intramuscular oedema in a reticulated pattern as well as subfascial and interfascial crescentic fluid collections 10